-II.B.4.a) Core faculty members must be designated by the program director.
-(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core)

-[The Review Committee must specify the minimum number of core faculty and/or the core faculty-resident ratio]

-[The Review Committee may specify requirements specific to associate program director(s)]
+II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) [The Review Committee must specify the minimum number of core faculty and/or the core faculty-resident ratio] [The Review Committee may further specify requirements regarding support for core faculty members] [The Review Committee may specify requirements specific to associate program director(s)]

-- II.C.
-Program Coordinator - II.C.1.
+II.C.
+Program Coordinator

+- II.C.1.
 There must be a program coordinator.
 (Core) - II.C.2.
-At a minimum, the program coordinator must be supported at 50 percent FTE (at least 20 hours per week) for administrative time.
-(Core)
+At a minimum, the program coordinator must be supported at 50 percent FTE for the administration of the program. ^(Core)